-Right breast removed, followed by reconstruction using tissue from the back.
-A reconstruction can also be done with tissue from the abdomen, buttock or thigh.
+Right breast removed, followed by a breast reconstruction using tissue from the back.
+Tissue from the abdomen, buttock or thigh can also be used for a reconstruction.
 You can choose to have a nipple reconstruction later.

 View the Cancer Council NSW editorial policy.